cagov/caldata-mdsa-training/docs/dbt/cloud.md

 **Pull Request:**
 11. Commit and sync your code and leave a concise, yet descriptive commit message
-12. In GitHub (or Azure DevOps), check that you’ve added a teammate as a reviewer to your PR (you can do this by adding their name in the reviewer section of the right panel).
+12. In GitHub (or Azure DevOps), check that you’ve added a teammate as a reviewer to your PR
 13. Review someone else’s PR
-14. Optional: Check that their PR passes all CI (continuous integration) checks in GitHub (or Azure DevOps). if not click “details” and investigate the failure – We’ll spend more time on this in Day 4
+14. Optional: Check that your PR passes all CI (continuous integration) checks.
+If not, click “details” and investigate the failure – We’ll spend more time on this in Day 4

 **Demo: Macros**
 [Macros](https://docs.getdbt.com/docs/build/jinja-macros#macros) in [Jinja](https://docs.getdbt.com/docs/build/jinja-macros) are pieces of code that can be reused multiple times – they are analogous to "functions" in other programming languages, and are extremely useful if you find yourself repeating code across multiple models.
 Remember (DRY).
 Macros are defined in .sql files, typically in your macros directory (e.g.`transform/macros`).

 1. Example on station_meta data
-    1. Switch to the `pems_training_materials` branch
+    1. Switch to the `water_quality_training_materials` branch
     2. Open and review `transform/macros/map_county_fips_to_county_name.sql`
-    3. Open `transform/models/staging/stg_pems__station_meta.sql` and review line 23
+    3. Open `transform/models/staging/stg_water_quality__stations.sql` and review line 23
 2. Another [example](https://github.com/cagov/data-infrastructure/blob/main/transform/macros/map_class_fp.sql) that is called by [this code](https://github.com/cagov/data-infrastructure/blob/main/transform/models/marts/geo_reference/geo_reference__global_ml_building_footprints_with_tiger.sql) on line 34

 **Demo: dbt_utils package**